-COMMUNITIES IN EVERYDAY LIFE - LISTEN TO TARGET GROUP VOICES
+COMMUNITIES IN EVERYDAY LIFE - LISTEN TO TARGET GROUPS' VOICES

-To improve access to inclusive science education, we need to focus on the needs and perspectives of target groups and stakeholders.
+To improve access to ISE, we need to focus on the needs and perspectives of targeted groups and stakeholders.
 This means taking a holistic approach that includes understanding the unique challenges and opportunities of diverse communities and tailoring educational interventions to meet their specific needs.

-When working with children or youth from underrepresented groups, the most important foundation is to create a safe and welcoming learning environment that recognizes, values and respects their cultural identities and experiences.
-Incorporating culturally relevant content into the curriculum and utilizing methods to accommodate diverse learning styles and abilities are essential.
+When working with children or youth from underrepresented groups, the most important foundation is to create a safe and welcoming learning environment in which their values, cultural identities, and experiences are recognized and valued.
+Incorporating culturally relevant content into the curriculum and using methods to accommodate diverse learning styles and abilities are essential.
 This is an ongoing process involving policymakers, stakeholders, and institutions.
 Therefore, it is crucial to foster collaboration between educators and policymakers.
 Building strong partnerships and coalitions that can amplify stakeholder voices to advocate for more inclusive and equitable policies is important.
 Engaging with diverse perspectives and communities through ongoing dialogue and collaboration with targeted groups builds trust and mutual understanding.

-The main goal is to establish robust, sustainable, and inclusive education systems that benefit all members of society.
+The main goal is to establish robust, sustainable, and inclusive educational systems that benefit all members of society.
 This necessitates challenging existing power structures and biases that may restrict access and opportunities for certain groups.